JUNAID-TARIQ1991/Knowm-Memristor/main/IV_Pulse_Programming/README.md

 2. Export the IV values to a csv file
 3. In the file first column represent voltage and second current in milli ampares.
 4. Plot these values using python or root (c++), see code in IV_fitting branch.
+# Pulse Programming experiment
+In the Pulse experiment we apply pulses of various magnitudes, durations, shapes, etc, to a memristor while we measure its resistance.
+We use the same basic circuit as the prior experiments (See figure 18).
+Pulse properties can be selected on the left controls.
+When a selection or change is made, a preview of the pulse shape is displayed in the main plot.
+When you are satisfied with your pulse (or pulse train), you can apply the pulse by clicking on the ’Start’ button.
+Immediately after clicking the ’Start’ button, the captured waveform will display in the main plot area.
+At the same time, a series of ’read’ pulses will be fired at an interval set by the ’Sample Period [s]’ value, which is set 38to 1 second by default.
+The measured conductance of the memristor over time will be displayed in the lower plot.
+These measurements will continue until the ’Stop’ button (previously the ’Start’ button) is pressed.
+You can select three plots to display in the main plot area via the radio button at the bottom of the screen, below the conductance-vs-time plot. ’Write- Erase Pulse Capture’ displays V1 (Blue), V2(Yellow) and V1-V2(Purple), which is the voltage drop across the memristor. ’Read Pulse Capture’ displays the same voltages, but will update for every new read pulse.
+The conductance of the memristor is calculated from this information.
+Due to RC effects, it is important to understand how this occurs and helpful to see the raw data to make sure you are not operating outside the optimal parameters for measurement.
+We will discuss this in more detail below.
+Finally, the ’I-T’ plot converts the data gathered in the ’Write-Erase Pulse Capture’ data and, using the value of the series resistor, computes the current.
+The pulse can be applied again by clicking ’Stop’ and then ’Start’ again or by pressing the ’S’ key on the keyboard to toggle between the two.
+Each time the ’Start’ button is pressed, a pulse will be generated, waveforms captured, and measurement pulses will commence.
+While the main pulse capture plots will update, the Conductance vs Time plot will simply add the new measurements and grow in size.
+If you would like to reset all plots, select the Pulse experiment from the main menu.
+#How to program Memristor conductance
+1 In the pulse experiment first reset the device by applying large negative pulse i.e. -2v 2